 Swimming during pregnancy is the most comfortable form of exercise when your body shape is restricting your movement and tiredness and a lack of energy prevent you from doing anything strenuous.

-Swimming with SPD can still be possible by using other strokes or exercises other than breaststroke or breaststroke leg kick.
-You can use a float, kickboard or swim noodle to kick up and down on your back or front, or use the noodle tucked under your arms and just use an arm action without any leg kick at all.
-The point is you are getting some movement and exercise whilst avoiding undue pelvic movement.
+Swimming with SPD can still be possible by using other strokes or exercises that require minimum leg movement.
+That's most things that do NOT require a breaststroke leg kick.
+You can use a float, kickboard or swim noodle to kick using a front crawl or backstroke leg kick, or use the noodle tucked under your arms and just use an arm action without any leg kick at all.
+The point is, you are getting some movement and exercise whilst avoiding undue pelvic movement.

 When swimming during pregnancy, LISTEN TO YOUR BODY AT ALL TIMES.
 It will tell you when enough is enough.

 If you are unsure about anything at all, contact your doctor or physician.